futurice/cv-generator/README.md

 ## Running in Docker

-To run in Docker, place the required font files in the `fonts` directory and run
+To run in Docker, install Docker with Docker Compose and run

 ```
 $ docker-compose up